aleksepulveda/ECE413-Project/README.md

 * Open-source CSS snippets
 * Reusable JavaScript utilities from class materials

-### Notes for ECE 513 Students (if applicable)
-If physician-role login credentials are required, they should be documented here.

 ### Conclusion
 This repository contains the complete implementation of the Heart Track system, including:
 * Front-end web application